 Importing Data into Blickshift Analytics is normal the first step that needs to be done before an analysis can start.
 Blickshift Analytics currently imports .csv files (and related formats like .tsv), i.e. text files in which data columns are separated by a common separator symbol.
-To start importing, Select "File - Import Data" from the main menu, press the "Import Data" button on the main tool bar, or select "Import Data" from the context menu of the "Data Sources" column in the workflow explorer.
+To start importing, Select "File -

-Figure 2.12 - A layout with visualization precedence: Because visualizations have a higher precedence than participants in the advanced layout section, different visualizations for the same participant are shown next to each other.
+Figure 2.13 - A layout with participant precedence: Because participants have a higher precedence than visualizations in the advanced lyout section, all participants are shown with the same visualization next to each other.